SeymourlOSU/Final_Project_Geog371/README.md

 The data i got for this was from Benton Counties Gis data directory (http://gis.co.benton.or.us/gisdata/) and was further manipulated by me in ArcMap.

-Libraries (e.g., Leaflet) and Web Services (e.g., github, basemap) in use Throughout the course of this project i used Leaflet , Mapbox,
+Libraries (e.g., Leaflet) and Web Services (e.g., github, basemap) in use Throughout the course of this project I used Leaflet sytlesheets  , Mapbox basemaps, Bo Zhao's https://github.com/jakobzhao for help, and my own respository to host the HTML and associated files

-Credit

-Acknowledgement

-Other things necessary to inform the audience of your web map.
+Credit: leaflet, mapbox, github.

+Acknowledgement: I used code snippets  https://github.com/jakobzhao and https://github.com/hannahfriedrich to help create this map